amirul1000/-http-php-api-call-in-angular-js/README.md

 $http GET & POST METHOD PHP API call in Angular JS
 ===================================================

-Data is passing through ajax and API with JSON data and we are parsing that data and displaying
+Data is passing through $http Service and API with JSON data and we are parsing that data and displaying